emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `0s`

-  Periodic interval for cleaning up expired messages.
-Never clear if the value is 0.
+  Interval for EMQX to scan expired messages and delete them.
+Never scan if the value is 0.

 **retainer.max_payload_size**